 - matching your campaign objective

-- targeted to smaller audiences, so you can have more effective ads
+- targeted to smaller audiences so that you can have more effective ads

 - using simple language that even a third-grader can understand